ranja-sarkar/Classification/docs/chapter1.md

 ## Evaluation Metrics

-We discuss the metrics defined to assess classifiers or classification models.
+We discuss the metrics defined to assess or evaluate classification models.

 ### Precision and Recall